The Big Bang

 Antimatter vacuum particles

 What is the vacuum?
-According to paragraph The three generations at page 5 of QG (QUATERNION GRAVITATION) each generation has its own Higgs field: the 3rd generation Higgs field consists of pairs of gluons made of colored quarks, the 2nd generation Higgs field is consisting of spin 0 photons made of colorless quarks with electric charge, and the 1rst generation Higgs field consists of spin 0 neutrinophotons made of colorless quarks without electric charge.
+According to paragraph The three generations at page 5 of QG (QUATERNION GRAVITATION) each generation has its own Higgs field: the 3rd generation Higgs field consists of pairs of gluons made of colored quarks, the 2nd generation Higgs field is consisting of spin 0 photons that are colorless quarks with electric charge, and the 1rst generation Higgs field consists of spin 0 neutrinophotons that are equal to colorless quarks without electric charge.
 (For neutrinophotons see paragraph Neutrinophotons at page 4 of QG.)
 All fields are supposed to be Bose condensates that are a grid, the solid grid of the vacuum, solid as long as there is no Higgs field absorption from it.

 In this website is chosen that